Have you recently invested your marketing budget in social media ads to increase brand awareness online?

 1. Embed trigger emails

-A trigger email marketing campaign is an automated message sent by email marketers to let customers know that their subscription is valued and appreciated.
+A trigger email marketing campaign is an automated message marketers send to let target audiences know we value and appreciate their subscriptions.

-To put it simply, it is a response to a subscriber’s action.
+Simply put, it is a response to an email subscriber’s action.

-Some examples of trigger email marketing campaigns are welcome messages, where you can thank the email subscriber for taking action.
+Some examples of a trigger email marketing strategy are welcome messages, where you can thank the email subscriber for taking action.

-It can also be a re-engagement email or a follow-up to a certain transaction to offer information or a call to action to a subscriber.
+It can also be a re-engagement email or a follow-up to a particular transaction to offer information or a call to action to a subscriber.

 Embedding trigger email marketing campaigns will depend on your brand and industry.